 Role: Bernardo Actor: Price

-Afterpiece Title: Taste; or, The Diversions of the Morning
+Afterpiece Title: Taste or The Diversions of the Morning

-Afterpiece Title: Catherine and Petruchio; or, The Taming of a Shrew
+Afterpiece Title: Catherine and Petruchio or The Taming of a Shrew

 Performance Comment: Petruchio-Benson; Baptista-Smith; Hortensio-Hill; Taylor-Simpson; Biondello-Wilson; Music-Master-Meadows; Pedro-Watts; Nathaniel-Price; Grumio-Waldron; Bianca-Miss Phillips; Curtis-Miss Williams; Catherine-Mrs Johnston. monologues.
 End of 1st piece Buds have at ye all by Curtis; End of 2nd piece Parents and Children, as17860628.
 End of 2nd piece Parents and Children, as17860628.